Key Takeaways

 Many people assume a bedtime ritual needs to be long or complex to be effective.
 In reality, the most effective routines are simple, consistent, and easy to repeat every night.

-A basic aromatherapy sleep ritual usually includes just three to four small steps that gradually signal to your brain that the day is ending and it is time to relax.
+A basic aromatherapy sleep ritual fits inside a 30–60 minute wind-down window and includes just three to four small steps that gradually signal to your brain that the day is ending.
+Rather than going straight from phone or work to bed, these steps create a gentle buffer between daytime activity and nighttime rest.

 Example: A 20-Minute Aromatherapy Evening Routine